Restrictive Lung Disease Medication

 Approximately half of the patients with idiopathic pulmonary fibrosis develop clubbing.
 Clubbing is commonly seen in patients with asbestosis.

 Lung volume is plotted against transpulmonary pressure.
 Compliance is the change in volume for a given change in pressure.
-A patient with emphysema has much higher lung compliance compared to a patient with intrinsic lung disease.
+A patient with emphysema has a higher lung compliance compared with a patient with no lung disease, while a patient with restrictive lung disease has a reduction in compliance.

 Idealized flow volume curves for normal, obstructive, and restrictive lungs.